Passive Resistance Campaign 1946-48

 Dr Monty Naicker and M.D.
 Naidoo, Protesters "occupied" a piece of land in their tents and defied the Ghetto Act.

 Multiple arrests, assaults, provocations and injustices followed.
 With resisters meeting frequently at Red Square and continuing to occupy the Resistance Plot or Resistance Camp.

-Both Naicker and Ghandi espoused a philosophy of non-violent resistance.
+Both Naicker and Gandhi espoused a philosophy of non-violent resistance.

 In memorium

 The Passive Resistance activities were commemorated (separately) by Nelson Mandela, Thabo Mbeki and Manmoham Singh at Resistance Park.